finnianr/Eiffel-Loop/doc/Contents.md

 An Eiffel interface to the [Amazon Instant Access API](https://s3-us-west-2.amazonaws.com/dtg-docs/index.html).
 This API enables third party vendors to fulfil orders for digital goods on the Amazon store.
 It enables One-time purchases but not subscriptions.
 It passes a basic test suite but has not yet been tested in production.

 ## PayPal Payments Standard Button Manager API

-An Eiffel interface to the [http://web.archive.org/web/20171124085630/https://developer.paypal.com/docs/classic/button-manager/integration-guide/ PayPal Payments Standard Button Manager NVP HTTP API].
+An Eiffel interface to the original [PayPal HTTP Button Manager API](http://web.archive.org/web/20171124085630/https://developer.paypal.com/docs/classic/button-manager/integration-guide/).
 (Now deprecated by Paypal)

 ## HTTP Client Services